peckinc/wordpress-plugin/soundcheck/readme.txt

 = Do I need to create an account? =

-The speakable content blocks and validation are all available without a Soundcheck account.
+The `speakable` content blocks and validation are all available without a Soundcheck account.
 You do need to create a free account to use the automated monitoring features.

-= Does this only work for news producers? =
+= Does this only work for news organizations? =

 No, any website can benefit from `speakable` content.
 But there are added benefits for Google News Producers.